dallascard/lrb/README.md

 model = lrb.LogisticRegression(lower=0)
 ```

+### Limitations

+This implementation currently only supports binary classification (not multi-class), and `X` must be passed as a scipy.sparse matrix (not dense).
+Also, only L1 regularization is implemented (not L2).

 Note that at the moment, the intercept is being regularized (as is the case in liblinear and scikit-learn).
 It is also being restricted by the bounds in the same way as the coefficients.
 I may change one or both of these in the future...

+### To do

+* handle dense data
+* remove bounds restriction on intercept
+* replace convergence test with something better

 ### References